-1. National Health Security Strategy (NHSS)
+2. The National Health Security Strategy (NHSS)

-• The Association for the Advancement of Blood & Biotherapies (AABB), America's Blood Centers (ABC) and American Red Cross (ARC) encourage Congress to specify that the National Health Security Strategy consider strategies to ensure the safety and resilience of the blood supply.
+• AABB, ABC and ARC encourage Congress to specify that the National Health Security Strategy consider strategies to ensure the safety and resilience of the blood supply.
 During disasters and emergencies, it is the blood on the shelf that saves lives.
 Thus, Congress should ensure that the National Health Security Strategy provides resources and support for: (1) a regular blood donor population to ensure the continuous availability of a stable blood supply, (2) ensuring the diversity of the blood donor population, (3) a sufficient laboratory workforce, which is needed to collect, process, distribute and transfuse blood, and (3) integration of considerations of the blood supply and the related supply chain into preparedness and response policies and practices.
 There are significant challenges with each of these priority areas that should be considered as part of the National Health Security Strategy.